andimeier/sudokusolver/README.md

 ﻿Sudoku solver
 ========

 A flexible and extensible Sudoku solver.
 Tries to solve Sudokus like a human would do.
 No brute force computing, but the tool applies different solving strategies in order to solve the riddle.
+This implies that this tool is not able to solve 100 % of all Sudokus.
+Anyway - equipped with its strategies - it is able to solve most if not all of the "newspaper" Sudokus, even the tough ones.

 Some key features of the Sudoku solver: